Agarose gel electrophoresis: Equipment, Principle, Protocol and Applications:

 - DNA Gel loading dye

 Agarose is a polysaccharide extracted from the seaweed.
-The long chain of (polymer) agarobiose creates the agarose sugar.
-Agaro-pectin is removed from the agar to form agarose.
+A long-chain (polymer) of agarobiose creates the agarose sugar.
+Agaropectin is removed from the agar to form agarose.

 The size of the pores varies as the concentration of agarose in the gel varies.
-The pores create a channel in the gel from where the DNA can migrates.
+The pores create a channel in the gel from where the DNA can migrate.

 The melting temperature of the agarose is nearby the boiling temperature (~ 95ºC) whereas the gelling temperature is ~ 37ºC – 43ºC.

-As the concentration of agarose increases the pore size is decreased.
-Depending upon the requirement of the type of DNA samples, the concentration of agarose is listed in the table:
+As the concentration of agarose increased the pore size decreased.
+For various DNA types, the concentration of agarose is given in the table below,

 Concentration of Agarose